‘Advance Australia Fair’ – A Song to an Anthem

 Advance Australia Fair was the most popular choice with 43.29% of the vote, followed by Waltzing Matilda (28.28%), God Save the Queen (18.78%) and Song of Australia (9.6%).

-Waltzing Matilda was the hot favourite in the ACT, maybe because it’s a Territory of tea drinkers and Song of Australia was South Australia’s choice.
+Waltzing Matilda was the hot favourite in the ACT, possibly because it’s a Territory of tea drinkers, a hangover from Canberra’s early years when the Territory was ‘dry’.
+Understandably, Song of Australia was South Australia’s choice.
 In fact Song of Australia would have been better named Song of South Australia.
 It was the winning entry written by a South Australian for an exclusive South Australian competition run by the Gawler Institute in 1859.
 Mrs Caroline J Carleton wrote the winning words while sitting on a bench in the West Terrace Cemetery while her children played nearby.[iv]
 She then invited Mr Carl Linger to put her words to music.
 They both won ten guineas.
 South Australians were very familiar with the song as it was sung in South Australian schools for many years.
 It was less familiar in other States.

 With regard to the important constitutional changes, three questions were resolved in the affirmative; casual senate vacancies were to be now filled by someone from the same political party as the vacated seat; voters in the ACT and the Northern Territory could now vote in referendums and judges were now required to retire at 70 years of age.
 A majority of States did not agree with allowing simultaneous elections of the House of Representatives and the Senate although a majority of voters did.
 It was therefore lost.
 The 1977 Referendum was the last time any questions have been resolved in the affirmative.